REMOTE HUTS

 Routes

 Top Tuke can also be accessed by continuing up Dickie Ridge however there is no time advantage in doing this as the Ridge is a long plod with quite a few ups and downs.
 There are a couple of exposed sections with rotten rock on the approaches to point 1920m, one of which is marginal without a rope.
-The terrain below the drop-off point from the low area between point 1920m and The Tusk is steep and bluffy and locating a good line when descending from above may not be easy.
+The terrain below where you drop-off around point 1920m is bluffy and locating a good line when descending from above may not be easy.

 Sawtooth Ridge is traversable however it is necessary to sidle North off the Ridge at the low point after point 1957m to get around a rock buttress.
 Ivory Lake Hut can be accessed over points 2084m and 1870m and down the spur on the TR of the Lake.
-A short, down-climb of around five metres just before point 2084m is exposed and crumbly in places and icy in winter and could be problematic without a rope.
-From here on it is reasonably straightforward, although a couple of bits on the lee side of points 2084m and 1870m would possibly require crampons during the colder months.
+A short, down-climb of around five metres just before point 2084m is exposed and crumbly in places, could be icy in winter, and problematic without a rope and/ or crampons.
+From here on it is reasonably straightforward, although a couple of bits on the lee side of points 2084m and 1870m may require crampons during the colder months.
 In late summer and autumn this bit can usually be done without an ice axe.

 Provisions on Site